 The city of Dublin was once home to 37 distilleries but by 1976, each and every one of them was lost.
 When the new Teeling distillery was established in 2015, it was the first to open in the city for more than 125 years.
 The full Teeling story begins long ago however…

-The Teeling story begins long long ago however… When Walter Teeling founded a distillery on Marrowbone Lane in the Liberties area of Dublin in 1782, the city was home to some of the largest and most successful distilleries in the world.
+The Teeling story begins long ago however… When Walter Teeling founded a distillery on Marrowbone Lane in the Liberties area of Dublin in 1782, the city was home to some of the largest and most successful distilleries in the world.
 Walter’s early success attracted attention though and his distillery was eventually bought over by Willam Jameson & Co, effectively erasing the Teeling name from the whiskey landscape for generations.

-Then, in 1987, John Teeling, direct descendant of Walter, bought an industrial alcohol plant in Cooley and converted it to a whiskey distillery.
+Then, in 1987, John Teeling, direct descendant of Walter, bought an industrial alcohol plant and converted it to a distillery.
 Cooley launched in 1989, becoming the first new Irish distillery of the 20th century.
 Keeping the business in the family, John was joined at Cooley by his son’s Jack and Stephen but it wasn’t long before the big boys came knocking once again.
-Cooley was sold to Beam Incorporated in 2011 but the family weren’t finished and negotiated some 16,000 casks of ages whiskey as part of the sale.
+Cooley was sold to Beam Incorporated in 2011 but the family weren’t finished and negotiated some 16,000 casks of aged whiskey as part of the sale.
 This stock was put to good use by Jack who used it to launch the new Teeling Whiskey brand in 2012.

 Jack was then joined in his new venture by his brother Stephen and the two got to work on the next phase of the masterplan… By 2015, a new Teeling Distillery was completed on Newmarket Square, a mere stones throw from the site of Walters original distillery some 233 years before.
 Today, the Teeling name is once more playing a significant role in the story of Dublin distilling.

 Smell: Vanilla.
 Buttery Pastry & Dark Chocolate – Pain Au Choc, Caramel, Lemon and Lime, Pepper and Cream.